peat-platform/peat-docker/README.md

 A video introduction to Docker can be found [here](https://youtu.be/ZzQfxoMFH0U)

-## What is OPENi docker?
+## What is PEAT docker?
-OPENi docker is an attempt to take the OPENi project and run it upon docker, this required splitting the platform into individual docker images and running each image as a container, the containers must then link together to form a network of docker containers that can allow ZeroMQ and database communications between them.
+PEAT docker is an attempt to take the PEAT project and run it upon docker, this required splitting the platform into individual docker images and running each image as a container, the containers must then link together to form a network of docker containers that can allow ZeroMQ and database communications between them.

-As of the 27th March there are over 17 images in the OPENi docker project, each of these images house a single task that the OPENi project performs.
+As of the 27th March there are over 17 images in the PEAT docker project, each of these images house a single task that the PEAT project performs.
 Most of these images can be completely self contained at run-time, however a few  of them (namely the database) must persist data outside of the running docker containers so that if the containers die the data stored inside the database is not lost.

 ## How do I install docker?

-(Note this is performed with the provisioning script in OPENi docker for Ubuntu)
+(Note this is performed with the provisioning script in PEAT docker for Ubuntu)

 Docker required linux specific components to work, because of this Docker must be installed differently on different machines.